5 ways to manage student stress

 If you study in the same room you sleep in, put all study materials away.

-Other stress-busting methods
+Other useful stress-busting strategies

 If you've tried all these coping strategies but can't conquer the cycle of stress, it's a good idea to visit your GP to check that the symptoms you are experiencing are in fact stress related, and that there are no underlying issues.